 An even easier option is our Peckish Complete Easy Feeder, which is pre-filled and can be reused again and again.

 Pay particular attention to:

 - Size (a Siskin and a Greenfinch look very similar, but the Greenfinch is easily recognisable as it’s much larger)

-- Patterns on the breast and underneath of the bird
+- Patterns on the breast and belly of the bird

-As you get more experienced, it might be a good idea to invest in a bird spotting book, which will teach you to identify a much larger range of birds and also to tell the different between males and females of the same species (as sometimes they can look quite different!).
+As you get more experienced, it’s a good idea to invest in a bird identification guide.
+This will teach you how to identify a much larger range of birds, and also how to tell the difference between males and females of the same species (as sometimes they can look quite different!).